 g.
 If the application calls for purchase of equipment requiring maintenance after a warranty period, there must be a budget number to be charged for maintenance.

 h.
-All grant proposals must disclose any family relationship between the project director and anyone named in the proposal using the Family Relationship Disclosure Form.
+All grant proposals must disclose any family relationship between any individuals named in the proposal using the Family Relationship Disclosure Form.
 No family members may be paid with grant funds unless that relationship was disclosed in the proposal or disclosed to the Office of Grants and Contracts Administration after receipt of a grant award.

 i.
-Any “Significant Financial Interest” (as defined by Federal and College policy) must be disclosed, using the Financial Conflict of Interest Disclosure Form, to the controller at the time of submission, or after a grant is funded, interests must be disclosed at least annually and at any time such an interest arises.
-In lieu of the aforementioned requirement, proposals to and grants awarded by any public health service entity including the National Institutes of Health are governed by the PHS/NIH Financial Conflict of Interest Policy posted on the Middlebury College website in August 2012.
+Any “Significant Financial Interest” (as defined by Federal and College policy) must be disclosed, using the Financial Conflict of Interest Disclosure Form, to the controller at the time of submission.
+After a grant is funded, interests must be disclosed at least annually and at any time such an interest arises.
+In lieu of the aforementioned requirement, proposals to and grants awarded by any public health service entity including the National Institutes of Health are governed by the PHS/NIH Financial Conflict of Interest Policy posted on the Middlebury College website.

 j.
 The application and/or letter transmitting it to the sponsor must state that payment of the contract or grant be directed to the controller and disbursements from it made under his or her direction.
 All accounting and financial reports will be handled by the Office of the Controller (or designate) or Office of Grants and Contracts Administration.

 6. The director of Grants and Contracts Administration is authorized to sign all grant applications on behalf of the College when he or she is satisfied that all the above conditions have been met.
 A copy of the complete proposal must be provided to the Office of Grants and Sponsored Programs.

-7. Upon receipt of contract or grant funds in response to an application approved and executed as set forth above, all procedures then in effect for disbursement of College funds from the regular College budget will apply.
-The College cannot be less scrupulous in handling such external funds than in handling its own funds, and in some instances will be called upon to observe even more meticulous requirements.
+7. Upon receipt of contract or grant funds in response to an application approved and executed as set forth above, all procedures then in effect for disbursement of Middlebury funds from the regular Middlebury budget will apply.
+Middlebury must be at least as scrupulous in handling external funds as in handling its own funds, and in some instances will be called upon to observe even more meticulous requirements.